kodgemisi-archive/prerender/README.md

 }
 ```

-Then isn the same directory, open existing `nginx.conf`
+Then in the same directory, open existing `nginx.conf`

 **nginx.conf**